Is there a waiting list to apply to the program?

 How tough is the competition?

 Some applicants have many years of veterinary experience and a college degree.
 Those applicants usually are accepted into the program.
 Some applicants have many years of veterinary experience and minimal college experience and exposure.
 Those applicants may or may not get in.
 If an applicant has veterinary experience of 1 year or more, has a minimum of 30 college credits; most of them being in the category of math and science, a good letter of recommendation from a veterinarian, a competitive college and high school GPA, a good score in the interview and a satisfactory application packet, they are most successful in gaining acceptance.
 The competition varies from year to year.

 What are the class hours like?

-See the Veterinary Technology schedule of classes time planner for an example of a student schedule (This may not be your exact class schedule.)
+See the Veterinary Technology schedule of classes for an example of a student schedule (Note: This may not be your exact class schedule.)